yutsunoki/Flappy_Bird_With_Batch_File/README.md

 but the operator and operation theory is not that clearly when refer to the help command.
 </br>

-So, I organized these common useful operator to improve the batch script efficient.
+So, I organized these common useful operator to improve the efficiency of batch script.